This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 - Fair-Weather Fan costume – staple a computer printout of a 5-day forecast to your hat

-- Weather Forecast costume – based on a weather forecast icon that you find on the Internet or TV
+- Weather Forecast costume – based on the weather forecast icon that you typically see on TV and online

 - Thunder Storm costume – you could make a clever thunderstorm costume for an adult or a child